phklive/miden-research/src/novel_applications/payment/private_payment.md

    - No privacy from the bank/operator
    - No privacy from the government

-2. Current Decentralized Systems (e.g., public blockchains):
+1. Current Decentralized Systems (e.g., public blockchains):
    - No privacy from other users (transactions are visible)
    - No privacy from network operators/validators
+   - No privacy from the government
    - Pseudonymity ≠ Privacy (transactions can often be linked to identities)

 3. Implications of Limited Privacy: